sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 We were aware that ImageNet-1k had issues, as is common in nearly every human-annotated real-world dataset.
 However, while analyzing model errors in another project, we were surprized by the size of the effects of the problems related to the ground truth.
 We decided to investigate them in greater detail.
 Our initial goal was simple: fix the labels to reduce noise — a task we assumed would be straightforward.
 However, upon further examination, we discovered that the issues were complex and far more deeply rooted than expected.

 Some of the issues are easier to solve, such as incorrect image labels, overlapping classes, and duplicate images.
 These can be addressed by relabeling the images where possible, removing irrelevant or dependent classes, and cleaning up duplicates.
 However, there are other issues, such as a distribution shift between the training and evaluation subsets, where we see no effective solution; it could be even seen as a feature rather than a bug since in real deployment, test and training data are never i.i.d. (independent identically distributed).
-The inclusion of  multilables images depicting multiple objects from different ImageNet classes poses another problem with no obvious, backward compatible solution.
+The inclusion of multilabel images depicting multiple objects from different ImageNet classes poses another problem with no obvious, backward-compatible solution.
 The removal of such images is a possibility when ImageNet-1k is used for training.
-However, their prevalence, which we estimate to be in range from 15% to 21% in the validation set, probably rules out adopting this solution for standard ImageNet-1k evaluation.
-Modifications of the evaluation protocal might be needed, e.g. considering any label corresponding to a depicted object as a correct output.
+However, their prevalence, which we estimate to be in the range from 15% to 21% in the validation set, probably rules out adopting this solution for standard ImageNet-1k evaluation.
+Modifications of the evaluation protocol might be needed, e.g. considering any label corresponding to a depicted object as a correct output.

 ##  Known ImageNet-1k Issues

 Prior studies identified and analyzed issues related to the ImageNet dataset, but they each deal only with a specific concern and usually focus on the validation set.
-The topic that received most attention are annotation errors, which distort the evaluation of model accuracy<d-cite key="4,6,5,7,9"/>.
+The topic that received the most attention is annotation errors, which distort the evaluation of model accuracy<d-cite key="4,6,5,7,9"/>.
 Overlapping class definitions were reported in Vasudevan et al.<d-cite key="8"/>.
 Duplicate images, which cause overestimation of model performance for certain classes, were mentioned in several papers <d-cite key="8, 11, 16"/>.

 <details>